-Administration Guidelines

-ldentification for SR/PNP: Student's SR/PNP must have Screen Reader Version selected.
+Accommodation Administration Guidelines Screen Reader Version (for a student who is blind or visually impaired) (SR/PNP Reference BK) Pefore Testing: • Identification for SR/PNP: Student's SR/PNP must have Screen Reader Version selected.
 Once a student is placed into a test session, the student will be assigned a Screen Reader form.
-For ELA/literacy, the student does not use a refreshable braille display or hard copy braille edition because they have either not yet learned, or are unable to use, braille.
-Materials and Equipment: Tactile graphics booklets are required for test administration.
+For ELA/literacy, the student does not use a refreshable braille display or hard copy braille edition because they have either not yet learned, or are unable to use, braille. • Materials and Equipment: Tactile graphics booklets are required for test administration.
 Counts for materials are determined from records submitted via SR/PNP prior to the deadline for paper material distribution.
 Reference the training modules for SR/PNP and Editing Enrollment Counts.
-Any registrations that require materials submitted after the deadline for paper must be ordered via Additional Orders.
-Screen Reader Testing: Screen reader software SHOULD be tested during an Infrastructure Trial.
+Any registrations that require materials submitted after the deadline for paper must be ordered via Additional Orders. • Screen Reader Testing: Screen reader software SHOULD be tested during an Infrastructure Trial.
 These activities will determine whether the assistive technology will interact with TestNav and can be used successfully during computer-based testing.
-Reference the Assistive Technology Guidelines available at the following link: il.mypearsonsupport.com.
-Test Administrator Training: Test Administrators should review: Illinois Assessment of Readiness Assistive Technology Guidelines are available at il.mypearsonsupport.com.
-Appendix M: Illinois Assessment of Readiness for Students with Visual Impairments, Including Blindness.
-During Testing: A student who uses a screen reader software, pending an infrastructure Trial.
-A student who uses a screen reader will also need a tactile raphics booklet, which contains only the graphics portion of test questions and isual descriptions of pictures and multimedia, where applicable.
+Reference the Assistive Technology Guidelines available at the following link: il.mypearsonsupport.com. • Test Administrator Training: Test Administrators should review: o Illinois Assessment of Readiness Assistive Technology Guidelines are available at il.mypearsonsupport.com. • Appendix M: Illinois Assessment of Readiness for Students with Visual Impairments, Including Blindness.
+During Testing: A student who is blind or has a visual impairment takes the assessments using his or her preferred screen reader software, pending an Infrastructure Trial.
+A student who uses a screen reader will also need a tactile graphics booklet, which contains only the graphics portion of test questions and visual descriptions of pictures and multimedia, where applicable.
 If the student is not using headphones, the student must be tested in a separate setting.
-Oue to technical limitations, the following tools are not available for use with the Screen Reader Version: pointer
+Due to technical limitations, the following tools are not available for use with the Screen Reader Version: pointer, notepad, answer eliminator, magni

-on is the interest of the inte

-Accommodation Administration Guidelines 3c Refreshable Braille Display with Screen Reader Version for ELA/Literacy (SR/PNP Reference BN) Before Testing: • Identification for SR/PNP: Student's SR/PNP must have Screen Reader Version selected.
+Acco mmodation Administration Guidelines 3c Refre Disp Reac ELA/ reshable Braille clay with Screen der Version for /Literacy PNP Reference Before Testing: • Identification for SR/PNP: Student's SR/PNP must have Screen Reader Version selected.
 Once a student is placed into a test session, the student will be assigned a Screen Reader form. • Materials and Equipment: Refreshable braille displays and tactile graphics booklets are required for administration. • Screen Reader Testing: Screen reader software SHOULD be tested during an Infrastructure Trials.
 These activities will determine whether the assistive technology will interact with TestNav and can be used successfully during computer-based testing. • Test Administrator Training: Test Administrators should review: • Appendix M: Illinois Assessment of Readiness for Students with Visual Impairments, Including Blindness. • Illinois Assessment of Readiness Assistive Technology Guidelines are available at il.mypearsonsupport.com.
 During Testing: A student who is blind or has a visual impairment takes the ELA/literacy assessments using his or her preferred screen reader software, pending an Infrastructure Trial, with a refreshable braille display.
 A student who uses a screen reader with refreshable braille will also need a tactile graphics booklet, which contains only the graphics portion of test questions and visual descriptions of pictures and multimedia where applicable.
 If the student is not using headphones, the student must be tested in a separate setting.
 After Testing: Tactile graphics booklets contain secure item content and should be handled as secure test materials.
 Test Administrators should return tactile graphics to Test Coordinators.
 Test Coordinators must return tactile graphics with the nonscorable materials.